spetterman66/spetterman66/README.md

-- :wave: Hi.
+- :wave: Hi, I go by 17lifers everywhere on the internet, but not here as I'm not changing this username.
 - :computer: I like contributing to free and open-source software (FOSS) projects.
 - :art: My profile picture is Hatsune Miku.
-I love anime illustrations set in the night.
+I love Vocaloid and vtubers (neuro-sama, shirakami fubuki, nekomata okayu...)
 - :musical_note: vocaloid, hardstyle, progressive house

 HTML/CSS/JS/Bootstrap/Tailwind CSS/Python/Windows Batch/Bash